ShellRechargeSolutionsEU/sbt-build-seed/README.md

 - Java 8

-Since release `1.8.0` Java 8 support is optional.
+Since release `1.8.0` and before `2.0.0` Java 8 support is optional.
 For Java 7 support use setting
 ```
 javaVersion := "1.7"
 ```